How to manage hair loss due to stress?

 The keratin treatment Absolu de Kératine offers an exceptional concentration of patented pure keratin, identical to that which naturally composes our hair.

-This formula acts as an internal repairing treatment, ideal after a period of stress, an emotional shock, or severe hair loss.
+This formula acts as an internal restorative treatment, ideal after a period of stress, an emotional shock, or severe hair loss.

-• Pure hydrolyzed keratin: fills in the gaps of the hair fiber, strengthens its internal cohesion, and boosts the mechanical resistance of the hair.
+• Pure hydrolyzed keratin: fills the gaps in the hair fiber, strengthens its internal cohesion, and boosts the mechanical resistance of the hair.

 Key Benefits :